-- a.
-All capital improvement and development projects should explore the integration of public art into the design of public streetscape elements (e.g., paving, street furniture, transit shelters, lighting). - b.
-Public art is encouraged to be used in a variety of locations to enhance the quality and use of the public space or downtown street environment. - c.
+- All capital improvement and development projects should explore the integration of public art into the design of public streetscape elements (e.g., paving, street furniture, transit shelters, lighting). - Public art is encouraged to be used in a variety of locations to enhance the quality and use of the public space or downtown street environment. - c.
 Public art should consider the incorporation of functional streetscape amenities, such as benches, walls, stairs, paving, bike racks, and bus stop shelters. - d.
 Public art should reflect the spirit and character of the community.
-Murals are a colorful form of public art that can celebrate the history and culture of Pinole.
+Murals are a colorful form of public art that can celebrate the history and culture of Pinole. - e.
+The design and materials of the artwork should be durable against weather and vandalism, and should not require extensive maintenance.